 Where do bed bugs come from?

 Bed bugs have been around for thousands of years.
-Many experts believe that bed bugs have evolved from bat bugs, hypothesizing that bed bugs switched from feeding on the blood of bats and birds to feeding on humans, when cave dwellers first began taking up residence in the same caves as the bats.
+Many experts believe that bed bugs evolved from bat bugs when cave dwellers first began taking up residence in the same caves as the bats.
+They think that bed bugs switched from feeding on the blood of bats and birds to feeding on humans.

-Bed bugs are notorious hitchhikers and can crawl into your luggage, or other belongings, and catch a ride to your residence.
+As for how they ended up with you, bed bugs can crawl into your luggage or any other belongings, and catch a ride to your residence.
 They can also lay eggs on your belongings and return to their hiding spot, leaving behind a future generation that will emerge at a new location.
-You can pick the resilient little creatures up from any infested area or from visits by friends and family carrying belongings that have also been to areas with an infestation.
+You can pick these little creatures up from any infested area or from anyone carrying items that have also been to areas with an infestation.

-Housing that is multi-family, such as apartment buildings and condominiums have led to the expansion of some bed bug populations.
-In these types of housing, bed bugs can crawl out of one residence, down a hallway, and into another residence.
+Apartment buildings and condominiums have led to the expansion of some bed bug populations.
+In multi-family housing units like these, bed bugs can crawl out of one residence, down a hallway, and into another residence.
 They can also travel within the walls.

 How long do bed bugs live?

 Bed bugs live an average of about 10 months.
-They can also survive for weeks to several months without feeding, depending on their life-stage and surrounding environmental conditions.
+They can survive for weeks to several months without feeding, depending on their life stage and surrounding environmental conditions.

 Where do you find bed bugs?

-Bed bugs can be found anywhere that humans inhabit from houses, to places of business to public transportation.
-Some examples include hotel rooms, hospital rooms, apartments, single-family homes, condominiums, retirement homes, movie theatres, office buildings, and cruise ships, to name a few.
+Bed bugs can be found anywhere that humans inhabit from houses and places of business to public transportation.
+Some examples include hotel rooms, hospital rooms, apartments, single-family homes, condominiums, retirement homes, movie theaters, office buildings, and cruise ships, to name a few.
 They are found throughout the world, in both developed and undeveloped countries.
 Bed bugs must live close to their human hosts and are therefore found in man-made structures and never free-living in the wild.